cibathleticsdev/discord-bot/README.md

 Archie will be programmed in python because it's easier than C++ and more effective than javascrtipt.
 ### Which file sould be use?
 archie2.py
+### EXTRA INFO
+We're having trouble with the python modules, especially discordpy.
+If you have any information to give us just contact us.
+Thank you.